prb/avy-forecast-strava-webhook/STRAVA_WEBHOOK_DESIGN.md

    - Consider validating webhook signature if Strava provides one

 2. **OAuth Token Storage**
-   - Store tokens in AWS Secrets Manager
+   - Store tokens in DynamoDB with encryption at rest
-   - Never log tokens
+   - Never log tokens (sanitize logging output)
-   - Use IAM roles for Lambda access
+   - Use IAM roles for Lambda access to DynamoDB

 3. **API Rate Limiting**
    - Strava API has rate limits (600 requests/15 min, 30,000/day)